mikelevins/bard/docs/bard.md

 **Stream**

 Objects that serve as sources or sinks for data.
-Objects that belong to the Stream class include input ports, output ports, and generators.
+Objects that belong to the Stream class include input streams and output streams.

 **Class**